mliszcz/msc-thesis/thesis/chapters/54-appendix-selected-aspects-of-implementation.md

 computation, which may succeed and resolve the promise, or may fail, rejecting the promise.
 This allows asynchronous functions to return a value, instead of accepting a callback as an argument.
-The promises are chainable which means that the result of previous computation may be passed to the next one.
+The promises are chainable which means that the result of a previous computation may be passed to the next one.
 The errors may safely flow through the chain and should be caught at the end.
-The example code is shown on [@Lst:D-es-promise].
+The example code is shown in [@Lst:D-es-promise].

 ```{#lst:D-es-promise .javascript .numberLines}
 (new Promise((resolve, reject) => {